microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 ```

 The qubit ID is a simple perpetually increasing counter, so no IDs are ever reused (careful with overflow!).
-The `Qubit` object itself is just a pointer (as defined in [CoreTypes.hpp](https://github.com/microsoft/qsharp-runtime/blob/main/src/Qir/Runtime/public/CoreTypes.hpp)) with the qubit ID as its value:
+The `Qubit` object itself is just a pointer (as defined in "CoreTypes.hpp") with the qubit ID as its value:

 ```cpp
 class QubitManager